 I came across the idea for a DIY Erupting Rainbow on She Knows (http://www.sheknows.com/living/articles/1076071/diy-erupting-rainbow-experiment-for-kids).
 The experiment is so quick and easy, but highly rewarding for your little ones.
 Kelly Dixson, the author of the linked blog post, refers to the experiment as an erupting rainbow, or exploding rainbow – both accurate descriptions.
 My little one, however, likes to call it a fizzing rainbow, so that’s what I’m going with.

 **Note: This post contains Amazon Affiliate links for convenience.
 See Disclosure Policy for more details.**

 - Mini Plastic Cups (I found mine at Target)

-- Food Coloring (I used some gel food coloring that I ordered on Amazon after it took my grocery store over two months to restock their standard food coloring)
+- Food Coloring (I used this gel food coloring from Amazon, after it took my grocery store over two months to restock their standard food coloring)

 - Distilled White Vinegar

 - Paper Towels

 - Cover your cookie sheet with a couple of paper towels.